ACM40960/project-project-in-maths-modelling-hp/README.md

 # Introduction
 Accurate identification of animal species is a critical component for wildlife monitoring.
 Camera traps are used a lot for this, especially those equipped with night-vision capabilities.
 These cameras take pictures even in the dark.
 However, these night-time images suffer challenges such as poor illumination, motion blur, etc., making manual species identification difficult.

-This project aims to develop a machine learning model capable of detecting and classifying six different animal species from night-vision camera trap images.
+This project aims to develop a machine learning model capable of detecting and classifying six different animal species from night-vision camera trap images and videos.
 The goal is to build a model that mimics the human ability to recognize animals even under difficult visual conditions.

 We will utilize YOLO (You Only Look Once) algorithm, an objection detection model which is known for its real-time processing speed and high accuracy.
+Specifically we will use both Yolo11 and Yolo12.
 It is also well suited for complex background, which is also present in wildlife images.

 ---